Basilica of St. John

-The basilica is on the slopes of Ayasuluk Hill, right next to the İsa Bey Mosque, just below the fortress near the center of Selçuk, İzmir Province, Turkey and about 3.5 km from Ephesus.
+The basilica is on the slopes of Ayasuluk Hill, right next to the İsa Bey Mosque, just below the fortress near the centre of Selçuk, İzmir Province, Turkey and about 3.5 km from Ephesus.

 History

+Earlier site history

+Ayasuluk Hill is believed to have been the site of the Late Bronze Age city of Apasa, capital of the Kingdom of Arzawa.
+The basilica is believed to have been built over the ruins of the earlier city.

 Justinian's Church

 Little is known about the Basilica of St. John, with its only source being from a small description provided by Procopius in one of his works, Buildings, whereupon he writes: